 Pueblo Community College maintains its own professional police.
-The department is staffed with experienced State-Certified peace officers who have been trained in Colorado Peace Officer Standards and Training (P.O.S.T.) procedures; therefore, possess authority per Colorado Revised Statute (CRS 16-2.5-101).
-PCC maintains the following campuses/sites (Pueblo, Fremont, Durango site, Bayfield site, and Mancos) located in the state of Colorado; the abovementioned campuses and sites are PCC Police's primary jurisdiction.
-PCC's main campus is located in the City and County of Pueblo; therefore, working closely with the Pueblo County Sheriff's Office and the Pueblo Police Department.
-Memorandums of Understanding are in place with both agencies for immediate mutual aid assistance criminal investigations.
-The Fremont Campus is located in Cañon City and is staffed with a State-Certified peace officer which is the police officer's primary jurisdiction.
-There is a Memorandum of Understanding with the Cañon City Police Department for mutual aid assistance regarding criminal investigations.
-The PCC Southwest Campus and Durango Site is staffed with private security guards.
-Law enforcement services are also provided by the Durango Police Department for the PCC Southwest Site in Durango, the Bayfield Marshal's Office for the Bayfield Site, and the Montezuma County Sheriff's Office for the PCC Southwest Campus in Mancos.
+The department is staffed with experienced State-Certified peace officers who have been trained in Colorado Peace Officer Standards and Training (P.O.S.T.) procedures.
+PCC police officers have arrest powers granted by Colorado State Statue (C.R.S.
+24-7).
+The PCC Police Department also employs state security guards who also have the power to arrest while on campus.
+PCC maintains three (3) campuses and two (2) sites (Pueblo Campus, Fremont Campus, PCC Southwest Site (Durango), PCC Southwest Site (Bayfield), and PCC Southwest Campus (Mancos); all located in the state of Colorado.
+The PCC's main campus is located in the City and County of Pueblo and works closely with the Pueblo County Sheriff's office, and Pueblo Police Department.
+Memorandums of Understanding are in place with both agencies to assist and provide immediate mutual aid assistance.
+The Fremont campus located in Canon City is staffed with a state-certified peace officer and security guard.
+A Memorandum of Understanding (MOU) is in place with the Cañon City Police Department to provide additional law enforcement services as needed.
+The PCC Southwest Campus (Mancos) and PCC Southwest Site (Durango) are staffed with private security guards.
+Law enforcement services are provided by the Durango Police Department for the Durango Site, the Montezuma County Sheriff's office for the Mancos Campus, and the Marshal's office for the Bayfield Site.
+MOUs are retained with the office of the Vice President of Student Success.